where-to-stay

 Infanta Cristina Hotel

-7.9This was actually our choice when we stayed in Jaén.
+Infanta Cristina Hotel was actually our choice when we stayed in Jaén.

-We had a car, and anyone who's tried parking in Jaén's old town knows how challenging it can be, narrow streets, limited spaces, and that familiar sinking feeling when you're circling for the third time.
+We had a car, and anyone who's tried parking in Jaén's old town knows how challenging it can be.
+Narrow streets, limited spaces, and that familiar sinking feeling when you're circling for the third time.
 The Infanta Cristina has its own parking, which was a relief.

 We'd catch the bus into the centre for evening tapas (easy and cheap), but the real advantage was using Jaén as a base for day trips.
 We drove to Baeza and Úbeda, visited Baños de la Encina to see Burgalimar Castle (one of Spain's oldest), and explored the olive oil route, all without worrying about navigating the old town each time we left.

 We visited in October and the temperature was still around 30 degrees, so the hotel pool was perfect for unwinding after a long day of exploring.
 There's something lovely about ending the day with a swim and a sundowner.
-The hotel itself has a lovely old-world feel, with a beautiful stained glass ceiling in the lobby and vintage furniture throughout.
-It felt unique compared to all the modern, cookie-cutter places nowadays, and sometimes practical wins too.

 HO Ciudad de Jaén By Olivencia

-8.4HO Ciudad de Jaén is a modern 4-star hotel on the outskirts of Jaén, perfect for drivers.
+HO Ciudad de Jaén is a modern 4-star hotel on the outskirts of Jaén, about 5 km from the centre.
 The facilities are impressive: outdoor pool, gym, paddle courts, tennis, and a restaurant with panoramic views of Jaén and the Sierra Mágina mountains.

+Rooms are spacious and well-equipped with free WiFi, air conditioning, and private terraces.
 The location suits those exploring the region by car, with easy motorway access to Úbeda and Baeza (30 minutes).
 Free parking is a bonus.
-The trade-off is distance from the centre (5 km), so evening tapas require driving.

 When to Book